dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 As you start designing you own user interfaces, run down this checklist to ensure

-you’re building dialog boxes that are both functional and intuitive:
+you're building dialog boxes that are both functional and intuitive:

 » Are the controls aligned with one another?